 - child hospitalized for croup

 Fortunately, those didn’t happen in the same year.
 Yet, if we were like most Americans with less than $1,000 in a savings account, any one of those events could have put us into a downward spiral of financial debt.
+Having cash on hand literally makes you happier and it gives you the space to pursue alternatives in your life.
+It can also help you ride out economic rough-patches.

 #3 Use extra cash to boost your long-term savings